SuperFabius/The-Thing-FPGA-STM32/Readme.md

 In this folder there are the Quartus II projects examples for the Cyclone II FPGA.
 They are generally paired with a given Arduino Sketch (.ino file) for the STM32 (read the comments inside the project main source file).

 * [STM32 Sketch](https://github.com/SuperFabius/The-Thing-FPGA-STM32/tree/master/STM32%20Sketch):
 In this folder there are the "sketch" examples (.ino files) for the STM32 Arduino.
-They are generally paired with a given Quartus II project example (read the comments inside the sketch source).
+They are generally paired with a given Quartus II project example or a Quartus II Multicomp (read the comments inside the sketch source).